ge3224/switchback/examples/demos/deno/README.md

 ## Why Deno?

-This recipe showcases Deno's strengths:
+This demo showcases Deno's strengths:

 - **TypeScript-first**: No tsconfig, no babel, no webpack for server
 - **Modern APIs**: Web standards (fetch, Response, URL) built-in